bhouston/threeify/src/renderers/webgl2/README.md

 - Do not priviledge any specific materials in the core code.
 - Automatic framebuffer pooling behind render targets.
 You can reserve and then release them.
 - Allow for a single renderPass call that renders the whole framebuffer with a screen-based UV (a pre-created plane.)
+- Only one displayPixelRatio is specified and it is the difference between the canvas resolution and its associated renderbuffer resolution.

 ## Challenges